 OUTCOME

-The two acquired products were successfully aligned under a shared UX foundation, significantly reducing inconsistency and rework across teams.
-A clear path was established toward a unified enterprise contact center experience, with UX positioned as an enabler of platform convergence rather than a blocker.
+Two acquired enterprise platforms were aligned under a shared UX foundation, reducing fragmentation and cross-team rework.
+The work established a clear path toward a unified contact center experience within RingCentral’s broader product ecosystem and positioned UX as a strategic driver of platform integration rather than a reactive support function.

-Building and Scaling a Design Organization for Multi-Product Enterprise UX
+Scaling a Design Org. for Multi-Product Enterprise UX

 CHALLENGE